costs-to-expect/api/README.md

 Public resources types provide READ access to everyone, WRITE access is limited to the permitted users.

+You can exclude public resource types by include exclude-public=true in the query string.

 | HTTP Verb(s) | Route                                                                                                                                          |
 |:-------------|:-----------------------------------------------------------------------------------------------------------------------------------------------|
 | GET/HEAD     | v3/                                                                                                                                            |